Subham0207/game-engine/Documentation.md

 1. Use RenderDoc.
 2. Error  "no vertex shader bound at draw" means probably the type of the layout in vertex is wrong or one of the value is not passed.
 3. How does Input system work: I have a InputHandler static class just get the static member and access the buttons that you want to know the state of.
+4. To convert a point from world space to local space -> inverse(modelMatrix) * vec4(pointInWorldSpace, 1.0);
+5. To convert a point from local space to world space -> modelMatrix * vec4(pointInLocalSpace);
+6. returning after imgui want to capture means that your mouse is probably over a imgui.
+Note setting leftClick to false when imgui is using inputs helped a ton.